sanderboer/typst-pagemaker/README.md

 ## Features

 ### Migration Notice (Breaking Change)
-PDF embedding semantics were simplified.
+PDF embedding semantics changed to an automatic contain + optional multiplier model.
 Legacy `:FIT:` modes and the `:FULL_PAGE:` flag for `pdf` elements were removed.

+New behavior (pdf elements only):
+- The system first computes a base auto-contain scale so the intrinsic PDF page fits entirely within the element's padded frame (respecting margins + element `:PADDING:`).
+- A user-supplied `:SCALE:` acts as a multiplier on that base (default 1.0).
+The final scale is `min(base_scale, base_scale * user_multiplier)` so PDFs never overflow their frame via scale.
+- Omitting `:SCALE:` keeps the auto-contain result.

+Migration:
+- Remove any `:FIT:` / `:FULL_PAGE:` properties on `pdf` elements (ignored if still present).
+- If you previously relied on `:FIT: contain` just delete it (behavior now default).
+If you relied on oversizing via `:FIT: fill` or manual big areas, you may enlarge the `:AREA:` instead; scale no longer exceeds containment.
-Use a single numeric `:SCALE:` (> 0, defaults to 1.0) to control size.
-Remove any old `:FIT:`/`:FULL_PAGE:` properties—they are ignored if still present.
-Image `figure` elements continue to support `:FIT:` (contain|cover|fill).
-See the Vector PDF Embedding section below for details and migration guidance.
+- Image `figure` elements still support `:FIT:` (contain|cover|fill) unchanged.

+See the Vector PDF Embedding section below for details and examples.

 ### Core Functionality
 - **Org-mode to Typst conversion (optional)**: Converts Org documents to Typst